 This time in Fairbanks...the railroad survey was starting to wind down and I was getting pretty tired of surveying...I was an Instrument man getting burned out turning angles and setting mons. and thinking about quitting.
 But low and behold a new invention comes along.
 Doppler.
 I don't know how many of you are familiar with Doppler....but its a satellite technology that one uses to accurately measure the doppler shift in a passing satellite overhead and can derive an accurate position on the earth.
 The receiver box weighs in at about 40 pounds and the monster batteries probably twice that...they used to go for around 100 grand each but I bought one years later for $36 at an auction....it's useless and just takes up space in my garage as the doppler satellites are no more.
 Anyway this Doppler technology rekindled my interest.
 And BLM saw fit to send me and Mary up to Ivotuk, a small airstrip on the North Slope to survey a line a line of the Naval petroleum reserve boundary.
 That was a kick ass job.
 Us two, a helicopter pilot, and a mechanic for three weeks on the most rawest land I had ever seen till then.
 Almost out of touch with the world.
 Our communications with Anchorage was a meteor burst system, this was before satellite phones.
 We would type text messages into this large box and they would be sent to Anchorage bouncing of the ionized trails of micro meteors entering the atmosphere.
 The message strings would never be sent in there entirety...just letters and words at a time and sometimes it would take hours to send or receive just 4 or 5 sentences.
 Frank Hardt, a BLM surveyor, was our contact in Anchorage and would send us 3 or 4 news headlines every day so we knew what was going on in the world.
 I remember one day we received the partial message "Reagan has s".....That entire day we were wondering what the rest of the sentence was going to be...we speculated that maybe "Reagan has skillfully started WW III".
 You think Internet can be slow these days.....that Meteor burst system drove us nuts.
 Anyway....After that job was all wrapped up I decided to quit surveying and get into another occupation.

 Commercial Deep Sea Diving.
 There had to be some adventcha there.....right?
 And it must pay pretty good....and I need money to support my traveling habits.
-So I enrolled in the Divers Institute of Technology in Seattle and spent 7 months there getting the Cert.
+So I enrolled in the Divers Institute of Technology in Seattle and spent 8 months there getting the Certification.
 Now I'll recommend that school to anybody who likes fun, likes water and not afraid of hard work.
 The school is harder then the surveying although we got to do underwater surveying too.
-You got underwater welding where you get to surround yourself with electricity in salt water so as too bond two bits of metal together.
-You got completely black out conditions where your trying to raise a boat off the sea floor.
-You got the narcotic properties of Nitrogen when you go below 100-150 feet. well.....actually....that wasn't so bad ....
-I kinda liked that part.
-The underwater tools were great....the underwater jack hammer you used to break rocks .....made you feel like Jules Verne in an underwater San Quentin.
+You have underwater welding where you get to surround yourself with electricity in salt water so as too bond two bits of metal together, fun.
+You have completely black out conditions where your trying to raise a boat off the sea floor, fun.
+You have the narcotic properties of Nitrogen when you go below 100-150 feet, fun.
+The underwater tools were great....the underwater jack hammer I used to break rocks .....made me feel like Jules Verne in an underwater San Quentin.
 The underwater chainsaw I think was my favorite.
 Cutting old pilings down or up I should say.....you get a couple million bits of wood chips floating around your head so you can barely see, and when you finally get all the way through the piling it takes off to the surface like an MX missile.
 But anyway the school was a blast.
 Except for one thing.....after I graduated they wanted to stick me on an oil rig in the Gulf of Mexico.
 No where to go.
 I was well addicted to running at this time and was actually competing and winning races and could not fathom being stuck in one spot like that....so back to Alaska I go.
 More BLM surveying but at least I was running....I ended up winning the Arctic Valley run they hold up there...a grueling half marathon up a mountain and down and a few years later I won the Death Valley marathon.
 Ended up getting married to Mary...ha!...poet didn't know it.
 Out on the water In Seward, Alaska.
 And to celebrate the next day we decided to go scuba diving there in the bay where unfortunately Mary had an uncontrolled descent....her mask sucked itself to her face so hard her eyeballs almost popped out of her head.
 Another ten feet deeper and they would have...the barotrauma she received caused her eyes to bleed profusely and the whites to turn completely red....so we spent a good chunk of our wedding weekend in the hospital.

 Are you Bored yet....I gotta get another beer....just a sec.............okay...where was I .....oh yeah.....We decided to do another trip to Africa...Mary had not been there so I worked a job...my first private job surveying outside of BLM with the company Geonex too raise the cash for an Africa trip.
 That was out on a camp we built at Happy River near Rainy Pass.
-I talked a little about that camp earlier in a post.
-Dave Hubbard, who frequents this board was also out there and many other good surveyors.
 The temperatures were so cold that the Military cancelled its Arctic warfare games....I always thought that was a hoot.
 The river had frozen solid....we had some limited use of the quad runners but mostly walked every where.
-Me an Billy Day were assigned the lines the furthest from camp and we fondly referred to our morning and afternoon hikes as the Ho Chi Mihn death march.
+Me and Billy Day were assigned the lines the furthest from camp and we fondly referred to our morning and afternoon hikes as the Ho Chi Mihn death march.
 The job went pretty smooth except for one plane crash landing while bringing in a surveyor, Sue Miskell, and a couple drums of fuel but nobody was hurt.

 Barge Life on the Tanana River.
 Native allotment surveys.